psychemedia/island-storynotes/elder-puckaster-reversioned.md

 > John Kann, is a very nice man,
 > He's a very nice man, is Mr John Kann.

-Now John was taken aback by this, as you might be, particularly because the tiny folk seem to know who he was; and then they invited him to join them in the dance.
+Now John was taken aback by this, as you might be, particularly because the tiny folk seemed to know exactly who he was; and then they invited him to join them in the dance.

 Now, John was much much bigger than they were, and he stuttered that he was afraid he might step on them, but they said " no problem, no problem at all" and two of them started to climb up his trousers carrying something bewtween them, something, a cup, an acorn cup, and as they got closer he saw there was something in the cup.
 It looked like: snuff.
 At once, a pinch of snuff flicked into one nostril, and he sneezed, and he sneezed so strongly that his hat flew off.
 Then another pinch, and another violent sneeze, and.. he looked at his hat.
 It was much larger than he expected: a trick of the light maybe.
-Then another pinch, another sneeze, and John realised that with each pinch, with each sneeze, he got shorter, and his colthes shrank as he he did, until he was just the size of one of the wee little folk.
+Then another pinch, another sneeze, and John realised that with each pinch, with each sneeze, he got shorter, and shorter, and his clothes shrank as he did, until he was just the size of one of the wee little folk.

 John looked at his hat, which had fallen off with the first sneeze, and it was now much larger than him.
-But to replace, one of the fairies popped a new hat, a foxglove flower hat, onto his head, and pulled him into the dance.
+But to replace it, one of the fairies popped a new hat, a foxglove flower hat, onto his head, and pulled him into the dance.

 And how they danced.